A Caregiver’s Guide to Fall Prevention

 First off, always be aware of the resources you have as a caregiver at your disposal to create a safe space for your client each and every day.
 Speak to your agency, and use your resources online, like the National Institute on Aging’s Fall Prevention webinar that just came out!
 In the meantime, here is a rundown of what you can do with your client:

 1. Fall-Proof Your Client’s Home

-Since so many falls among seniors occur in their own homes, start with the basics, like removing dangerous rugs, bath mats that aren’t slip or skid-proof.
+Since so many falls among seniors occur in their own homes, start with the basics, like removing dangerous rugs, bath mats that aren’t slipping, or skid-proof.
 Even without loose rugs at every corner, a bare surface like slippery hardwood floors and tile can become seriously dangerous – especially if you spill a liquid or in the biggest problem area like the bathroom.
-In addition, be sure to address your client’s lighting situation around problem areas like stairs, the bathroom, kitchen and outside around sidewalks in their garden, around a pool and walkways.
+In addition, be sure to address your client’s lighting situation around problem areas like stairs, the bathroom, kitchen, and outside around sidewalks in their garden, around a pool, and walkways.
 Insist on providing your client with a night light to help help your client find their way along a garden path in the afternoon, and invest in stick-on lights that will help them navigate any area that could prove dangerous in case of a fall.

 2. Supportive Footwear and Devices

 A fall at any second and the impact on any of these surfaces can be fatal, so make sure that your client wears supportive footwear every day (even in their home) as most slippers and socks don’t have the proper traction.
 While your client may require a walker or cane when you leave the home for trips, be sure to motivate them to use them inside the home as well.
 While they may think that they are not at risk of falling when walking short distances in the home, don’t forget that without this cane, they may lose their balance at any point and suffer from a serious fall at any moment.

 3.Balance and Medication Management